livecolonies/senior-rails-test/README.md

 No need to deploy anything, your app should just run locally.

-When you're done, push your code to a GitHub repo and ping us!
+When you're done, push your code to a GitHub repo (don't fork this one) and ping us!

 ## Setup

-Clone the repo (don't fork it).

 Start a Rails app in API config, with whatever SQL db engine you want.
 Don't sweat the details.